 Fund Category Bond Base Currency RM Launch Date 29 December 2009 Financial Year End 31 October Investment Objective The Fund aims to maximise returns from a combination of income and capital appreciation by investing primarily in fixed income securities.
-Income distribution (if any) may be made in the form of cash or additional Units reinvested into the Fund.
-Note: Any material change to the Fund's investment objective would require Unit Holders' approval. nd.
-Investment Policy and Strategy The Fund seeks to achieve its objective by investing in fixed income securities such as sovereign (including quasi-sovereign) bonds, corporate bonds and money market instruments.
+Income distribution (if any) may be made in the form of cash or additional Units Note: Any material change to the Fund's investment objective would require Unit distribution (if any) may be made in the form of cash or additional Units reinvested into the Fund. v material change to the Fund's investment objective would require Unit Holders' approval.
+Investment Policy and Strategy cy and sovereign) bonds, corporate bonds and money market instruments.
 Strategy The Fund may invest up to 25% of its NAV in foreign fixed income securities in the Asia-Pacific region including but not limited to Australia, Hong Kong, Indonesia and Singapore, whenever opportunities arise.
 The Fund may invest in CISs both in domestic and foreign markets provided that it is consistent with the investment objective of the Fund.